Federal Employment Discrimination Laws

 Immigration Reform and Control Act of 1986

 Not a Federal employment discrimination law per se.
-Rather it amends the Immigration and Nationality Act to prohibit employment discrimination against individuals other than illegal aliens, based on citizenship status or national origin.
+Rather it amends the Immigration and Nationality Act to prohibit employment discrimination against individuals other than undocumented immigrants, based on citizenship status or national origin.
 Enforced by the U.S. Department of Justice, Office of Special Counsel.

 Lilly Ledbetter Fair Pay Act of 2009